Master of Arts in Teaching Degree in French, German, or Spanish

 I. Purpose of the Program

-The M.A.T. program is designed for graduates of liberal arts programs who desire to fulfill undergraduate requirements for certification in the public school and pursue graduate study in foreign languages and in education.
-This program is an initiaal certification program and is therefore only for those who do NOT already have a teaching certificate.
+The M.A.T. program is designed for graduates of liberal arts programs who desire to fulfill requirements for certification in the public school and pursue graduate study in foreign languages and in education.
+This program is an initial certification program and is therefore only for those who do not already have a teaching certificate.

-Students in the MAT program who work as a teaching assistant or lab assistant for their respective programs accumulate (i.e. “bank”) service hours throughout each of their first three semesters so that they may be excused from teaching/lab responsibilities in their final (fourth) semester, but with full pay.
-This allows the student to complete his/her full-time student-teaching internship in the greater Columbia public school system during the final semester without having to teach at the university in the evening.
+Students in the M.A.T. program who work as a teaching assistant or lab assistant for their respective programs accumulate (i.e. “bank”) service hours throughout each of their first three semesters so that they may be excused from teaching/lab responsibilities in their final semester, but with full tuition and stipend.
+This allows the student to complete his/her full-time student-teaching internship in the greater Columbia public school system during the final semester without having to teach at the university.

 Language, Linguistics, Comparisons.
-Candidates (a) demonstrate an advanced low proficiency level in the target language on the Oral Proficiency Interview, and they seek opportunities to strengthen their proficiency; (b) know the linguistic elements of the target language system, recognize the changing nature of language, and accommodate for gaps in their own knowledge of the target language system by learning on their own; and (c) know the similarities and differences between the target language and other languages, identify the key differences in varieties of the target language, and seek opportunities to learn about varieties of the target language on their own.
+Successful Teacher Candidates (a) demonstrate an advanced-low proficiency level in the language on the Oral Proficiency Interview, and they seek opportunities to strengthen their proficiency; (b) know the linguistic elements of the language system, recognize the changing nature of language, and accommodate for gaps in their own knowledge of the language system by learning on their own; and (c) know the similarities and differences between the program language and other languages, identify the key differences in varieties of the program language, and seek opportunities to learn about varieties of the program language on their own.

 Cultures, Literatures, Cross-Disciplinary Concepts.
-Candidates (a) demonstrate that they understand the connections among the perspectives of a culture and its practices and products, and they integrate the cultural framework for foreign language standards into their instructional practices; (b) recognize the value and role of literary and cultural texts and use them to interpret and reflect upon the perspectives of the target cultures over time; and (c) integrate knowledge of other disciplines into foreign language instruction and identify distinctive viewpoints accessible only through the target language.
+Successful Teacher Candidates (a) demonstrate that they understand the connections among the perspectives of a culture and its practices and products, and they integrate the cultural framework for world-language standards into their instructional practices; (b) recognize the value and role of literary and cultural texts and use them to interpret and reflect upon the perspectives of the cultures over time; and (c) integrate knowledge of other disciplines into foreign language instruction and identify distinctive viewpoints accessible only through the target language.

 Integration of Standards into Curriculum and Instruction.
-Candidates (a) demonstrate an understanding of the goal areas and standards of the Standards for Foreign Language Learning and their state standards, and they integrate these frameworks into curricular planning; (b) integrate the Standards for Foreign Language Learning and their state standards into language instruction; and (c) use standards and curricular goals to evaluate, select, design, and adapt instructional resources.
+Successful Teacher Candidates (a) demonstrate an understanding of the goal areas and guidelines of the South Carolina standard for World Language Proficiency and they integrate these frameworks into curricular planning; (b) integrate the Standards for Foreign Language Learning and their state standards into language instruction; and (c) use standards and curricular goals to evaluate, select, design, and adapt instructional resources.

 Questions?
 Please contact: